George Negus: Personal life

-Negus lived in Bellingen before he was moved into a Sydney nursing home in late 2021 after being diagnosed with dementia.
-His children were raised on a farm near Bellingen on the New South Wales northern coast, where he lived for 15 years with his wife, Kirsty Cockburn, herself a journalist and a collaborator on many of Negus's projects.
-Negus' son, Serge Cockburn was the child actor who played Mikey Dundee alongside Paul Hogan in Crocodile Dundee in Los Angeles.
-Negus is a fan of association football and a former board member of the national governing body Soccer Australia, as it was known at the time.
+Negus lived on a farm near Bellingen, on the New South Wales northern coast, until he was moved into a Sydney nursing home in late 2021 after being diagnosed with dementia.
+His partner, Kirsty Cockburn, was also a journalist and a collaborator on many of Negus's projects.
+They had two children, including a son, Serge, who appeared alongside Paul Hogan in Crocodile Dundee in Los Angeles (2001).
+Negus was a fan of soccer and a former board member of the national governing body Soccer Australia (as it was known at the time).

+Negus died in Sydney on 15 October 2024, at the age of 82, following a battle with Alzheimer's disease.

 Honours

-Negus became a Member of the Order of Australia in the 2015 Australia Day honours.
+In the 2015 Australia Day Honours, Negus was appointed a Member of the Order of Australia (AM) "for significant service to the media as a journalist and television presenter, and to conservation and the environment."